Mello-App/static-website/privacy.md

 If you sign in with [Apple](https://www.apple.com/legal/privacy/en-ww/), you are under their privacy policy.
 Review to know what you're getting yourself into.

-The U.S. government could request information from us.
-We will only provide data if they provide us a legal order such as a subpoena.
-When they provide us with such order and an email address to find the user in question, we can't give them any information because:
+Mello, its servers, and its members are under the jurisdiction of the United States.
+This means that the U.S. government has the ability to request user information from us.
+Due to our commitment to privacy, we would only provide data if they provide us with a valid legal order such as a subpoena.
+Should they provide us with such order and a valid email address to find the user in question, we will still be unable to give them any information because:
 - we can't unsalt and unhash content IDs, and:
 - we can't unsalt and unhash passwords.